fraykate/team3/PAGE_TESTING.md

 * Home page
 * User Page
 ### List of tests for verifying the rendering of the page
+* Is the data displaying
+* Is the data accurate
+* Are links are navigating to the correct place

 ## User Profile Page
 ### Page Description